 The German Environment Agency supports the cooperation on human biomonitoring between the Federal Ministry for the Environment and the German chemical industrial association (VCI).
-The cooperation is significant for the development of new analytical methods to enable the detection of chemicals in urine or blood samples to which the population may have increased exposure or which are of special rel
+The cooperation is significant for the development of new analytical methods to enable the detection of chemicals in urine or blood samples to which the population may have increased exposure or are of special relevance

 One of the main objectives of the cooperation between the BMU and the VCI is to select up to 50 substances within ten years (substance prioritisation) which meet the criteria of consumer relevance, special relevance to health, or the fact that there is no specific HBM method available.
 This is where work begins on the development of specific methods of analysis and their application in suitable population surveys.
 The VCI is responsible for the development of methods, and the German Environment Agency (UBA) supports the Federal Environment Ministry (BMU) in the application of the methods in suitable studies.
 UBA provides administration and management of the cooperation.

 Committees and members

 The BMU and the VCI cooperate in two committees: the HBM Expert Group and the Steering Committee.

 Membership is contingent upon recommendation and approval by both cooperation partners; membership is – apart from the governmental representatives - personal rather than institutional.
 The members of the Steering Committee are representatives from the BMU, UBA and VCI (or its membership organisations).

 Selection of substances and method development

-The HBM Expert Group convenes at the beginning and in autumn of every year to select the substances for which methods are to be developed and to discuss the individual critical steps of this development.
+Until 2019 the HBM Expert Group convened at the beginning and in autumn of every year, firstly to select the substances for which methods are to be developed, and secondly to discuss the individual critical steps of this development.
 Since 2020 the Expert Group meets only once a year for exchange and discussion on progress made in the development of methods.